The Kane County Sheriff has adopted a revolutionary new policing program aimed at getting addicts the help they need.

-3. The police department representative will meet with you and take you and/or your loved ones through the on-boarding process, which includes contacting the Treatment Liaison Coordinator, filling out a waiver and program forms.
+- The police department representative will meet with you and take you and/or your loved ones through the onboarding process, which includes contacting the Treatment Liaison Coordinator and filling out a waiver and program forms.

-4. A) If the Treatment Liaison Coordinator determines you do not require immediate medical attention you will be assessed for your treatment needs.
+- A) If the Treatment Liaison Coordinator determines you do not require immediate medical attention, you will be assessed for your treatment needs.

-6. If you are unable to pay for treatment due to lack of insurance or financial resources, you will not be turned away from participation.
+- If you are unable to pay for treatment due to a lack of insurance or financial resources, you will not be turned away from participation.
 A Way Out Kane County works with providers that are able to accept a number of different insurance plans and accommodate those without insurance.

-Police Officers - Our Police Officers have received specialized training in responding to people who have a substance abuse issue.
-In addition Police Officers know exactly what to do to render assistance during an opioid overdose and use naloxone to reverse the opioid overdoses.
+Police Officers - Our Police Officers have received specialized training in responding to people who have substance abuse issues.
+In addition, Police Officers know exactly what to do to render assistance during an opioid overdose and use naloxone to reverse the opioid overdoses.